Dahiana Ortiz

 Dahiana Ortiz (born 27 November 2001) is a Dominican Republic weightlifter.
 She won the gold medal in the women's 49 kg event at the 2023 Pan American Games held in Santiago, Chile.
 She won the silver medal in her event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador.

 Ortiz won two medals, including gold, at the 2023 Central American and Caribbean Games held in San Salvador, El Salvador.
 She won the gold medal in the women's 49 kg Clean & Jerk event and the bronze medal in the women's 49 kg Snatch event.

 Ortiz represented the Dominican Republic at the 2018 Summer Youth Olympics held in Buenos Aires, Argentina.
 She finished in fourth place in the girls' 48 kg event.
+She won the 48 kg category gold medal in clean and jerk at the 2026 Central American and Caribbean Games.